muzak23/Colors/README.md

 `colors.e`: Lets users use the e color (yellow).
 Reserved for moderators.

 `colors.c`: Lets users use the c color (red).
 Reserved for administrators.

+`colors.rainbow`: Lets users use the rainbow name color